 Further analysis and the findings:

-We asked to be given a little more time to investigate these variables.
+We asked for a little more time to investigate these variables.
 What we uncovered will not surprise anyone who has experienced calling a telco.

 Due to not having their call resolved Leah’s callers had to ring more than once.
 They also, requested to speak to a team leader or manager and we wanted to know why.
 Her callers complained that she was very rude and unhelpful.
 Some claimed she had hung up the call on them before resolving their issue.

 A more sophisticated call cue analysis system would have identified this trend.
-Alternatively,having a supervisor paying closer attention to how the calls were being handled would have identified this issue.
+Alternatively, a supervisor paying close attention to Leah and how she interacted with the callers would have identified this issue.

 We had been present in the contact centre and heard Leah’s manner with customers.
 How she spoke about the callers to her nearby associates was also interesting.
 It was not with any degree of courtesy or respect for the callers.
 With comments like: “oh man, some of these people are so stupid they can’t even operate a simple mobile phone.”

 James’ calls, we found that he in fact resolved each call first time.
 James’ received compliments from callers.
 He never escalated a call to a team leader or manager to resolve.
 We heard James speak to the customers in a courteous, patience and respectful manner.
 He demonstrated eagerness to resolve the caller’s problem.

 Learning outcome for the contact centre manager:

 The statistics only give part of the picture.
 It is equally important to look at the soft KPI’s such as the behaviour.
 For example, the way each contact centre officer behaved towards callers.
 Individuals’ attitudes come across, over the phone.
 James attitude towards solving callers’ problems made him the real star.
 Whereas Leah’s attitude and behaviour was a problem.